alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 *   [Kosher](https://en.wikipedia.org/wiki/Kosher)

 If you know you'll be providing food for these requirements, say so upfront.
-Ask about other requirements you haven't thought of yet (a good time is when somebody buys a ticket).
+Ask for dietary requirements when people buy their ticket, so you you can make the right amount, or know if you've forgotten something.

 Make sure food is clearly labelled, both by category and ingredients.

 For allergies like nut- and gluten-free, it's helpful to have details about the kitchen, if possible.
-(For example, *"This was prepared in a nut-free kitchen"* vs *"This wasn't prepared in a nut-free kitchen, but separate utensils and surfaces were used"*.
+For example, *"This was prepared in a nut-free kitchen"* vs *"This wasn't prepared in a nut-free kitchen, but separate utensils and surfaces were used"*.
-For some people, that difference matters.)
+For some people, that difference matters.

 You may need to remind non-vegetarians not to eat all the vegetarian food, so the vegetarians don't go hungry!
 Separate queues for different types of food, or taking people's food orders in advance, can both help with this.

 ### Provide non-alcoholic, low-caffeine and low-sugar drinks

-The tech industry in particular has a problem with alcohol.
+The tech industry has a problem with alcohol.
+There's a bit fo a drinking culture.
 Lots of events assume that everybody attending drinks alcohol, and will be comfortable drinking alcohol at the event.
 That excludes people (like me!) who don't want to drink.